 Daniel was HURIDOCS capacity building officer from 2006 to 2009, after serving ten years with the ICRC, both in the field and at headquarters, in the field of humanitarian protection (visits to detainees to prevent torture and disappearances and improve conditions of detention, and monitoring respect for international humanitarian law by warring parties).
 Daniel holds a BA in political science from the University of Lausanne and an MSc in NGO Management from the London School of Economics.

 Peter has worked for 11 years for Procter & Gamble in Geneva.
 Originally a key account and customer marketing manager, he was then in working on global strategic alliances, establishing external partnership programmes in Central/Eastern Europe, Northern Africa, India and Malaysia.
 He left Procter & Gamble in autumn 2008 to travel the world and to start working for NGOs.
 He started with the Women’s World Summit Foundation, where he was the coordinator for the prevention programme against violence on women.
-Since January 2010 Peter is working part time as as Project Coordinator Communication for the NGO Management Association Switzerland.
-Since April 2012 is working part-time for Huridocs as Finance Manager.
-His mains tasks are to manage the finances of the organisation as well as human resources.
+Since January 2010 Peter is working part-time as Communication & Marketing Coordinator for the NGO Management Association Switzerland.
+Since April 2012 is working part-time for HURIDOCS.
+His main tasks are to monitor and coordinate HURIDOCS’ programmes and projects and to manage the finances of the organisation as well as human resources.

 Katherin Machalek was HURIDOCS program manager for the former Soviet Union from 2009 to 2011.
 She took a two-year hiatus from HURIDOCS working as a research analyst for Freedom House in New York with a particular focus on the South Caucasus.
 Since September 2013, Katherin has returned to HURIDOCS as Institutional Development Officer and Project Manager for capacity building projects in Russia and Ukraine.
 Katherin holds an MA in political science from the University of North Carolina Chapel Hill and speaks English, Russian, German, and French.
 Katherin is based in New York.